Also known as: Kettlewell, Peggy

 Maud and Helen Karpeles had met Sharp at the Stratford Festival in May 1909 and from Sept 1909 began attending extra-curricular morris classes at the Polytechnic on Tuesday evenings (open to the public).
 Peggy Walsh must have become friends with them at that time and joined their informal Folk Dance Club, which took place weekly at their house in Westbourne Terrace.
 In her unpublished autobiography (MK/7/185 p20) Maud described how the girls would remove all rugs and furniture and ruin the highly polished parquet floor with a plentiful supply of vim (presumably to give the floor ‘grip’) without protest from their long-suffering parents.
 On 3 April 1911 the Dance Club gave a successful public performance at the Portman Rooms in Baker Street (Westminster Gazette notice 29 March).

 So, Peggy Walsh was part of the women’s dance team that performed with Sharp at several public events in 1910 and 1911.
-In autumn 1911 she was invited for one term to Oxford to teach country dance classes and when the English Folk Dance Society was formally constituted in Dec 1911, she became its first administrative secretary.
+During the same period she was invited to Oxford to teach folk dance classes.
+The English Folk Dance Society was formally constituted in Dec 1911 and not long afterwards Peggy became its first administrative secretary.
 In its first year the Society attracted 144 members, 96 of whom were female (69 giving their title as 'Miss').
 The total had nearly doubled by 1914 (figures from Arthur Knevett 'A History of the Folk-Song Society 1898-1932' University of Sheffield PhD thesis 2011 p237).